jthinke/photoR/README.md

 ```
 3) run the app with `photoR()`

 4) There will be 2 data files to load.
-The first is the attendance data (e.g., [test_att.csv](https://github.com/jthinke/photoR/blob/master/inst/extdata/test_att.csv)) and the second is reproductive data (e.g, [test_repro.csv](https://github.com/jthinke/photoR/blob/master/inst/extdata/test_repro.csv)).
-Navigate to where the data are housed locally for you and allow upload.
-The app will automatically identify errors in your data formatting and print messages to the screen to help identify where data errors are likely.
+The first is the attendance data (an example: [test_att.csv](https://github.com/jthinke/photoR/blob/master/inst/extdata/test_att.csv)) and the second is reproductive data (an example: [test_repro.csv](https://github.com/jthinke/photoR/blob/master/inst/extdata/test_repro.csv)).
+To load your own, navigate to where the data are housed and allow upload.
+The app will automatically and iteritively identify errors in your data formatting and print messages to the screen to help identify where data errors are likely.
+Please fix all data errors to enable analysis.

-5 Specify how the date field is input in the raw data files you just specified.
+5) Specify how the date field is input in the raw data files you just specified.
 For the test data linked above, it is "m/d/y'.

-6 Select which data output you want to see.
+6) Select which data output you want to see.

-7 Use the download button to download results.
+7) Use the download button to download results.

 ## Reference